MicrosoftDocs/azure-docs/articles/azure-maps/about-azure-maps.md

 For more details, read the [Geolocation service documentation](/rest/api/maps/geolocation).

-### Mobility service
+### Mobility services (Preview)

-The Azure Maps Mobility service improves the development time for applications with public transit features, such as transit routing and search for nearby public transit stops.
+The Azure Maps Mobility services improve the development time for applications with public transit features, such as transit routing and search for nearby public transit stops.
 Users can retrieve detailed information about transit stops, lines, and schedules.
 The Mobility service also allows users to retrieve stop and line geometries, alerts for stops, lines, and service areas, and real-time public transit arrivals and service alerts.
-Additionally, the Mobility service provides routing capabilities with multimodal trip planning options.
+Additionally, the Mobility services provide routing capabilities with multimodal trip planning options.
 Multimodal trip planning incorporates walking, bicycling, and public transit options, all into one trip.
 Users can also access detailed multimodal step-by-step itineraries.

-To learn more about the service, see the [Mobility service documentation](/rest/api/maps/mobility).
+To learn more about the service, see the [Mobility services documentation](/rest/api/maps/mobility).

 ### Render service

-The [Render service V2](/rest/api/maps/renderv2) that is now in Preview introduces a new version of the [Get Map Tile V2 API](/rest/api/maps/renderv2/getmaptilepreview).
+The [Render service V2 (Preview)](/rest/api/maps/renderv2) introduces a new version of the [Get Map Tile V2 API](/rest/api/maps/renderv2/getmaptilepreview).
 The Get Map Tile V2 API now allows customers to request Azure Maps road tiles, weather tiles, or the map tiles created using Azure Maps Creator.
 It's recommended that you use the new Get Map Tile V2 API.

 :::image type="content" source="./media/about-azure-maps/intro_map.png" border="false" alt-text="Example of a map from the Render service V2":::